DotNet-Party-Games/Battleship/README.md

 - Autodesk Sketchbook

 ## Getting Started
-Requires .NET 5.0.
+Requires .NET 5.0 to run API.

+To setup your database:
+* Change to BattleshipDL directory
+* Use the following commands -
+``dotnet ef --startup-project ../HubAPI migrations add {Your description here}`` ``dotnet ef --startup-project ../HubAPI database update``

-To Run the API:
+To run the API:
-* cd to
+* Change to BattleshipWebAPI directory
+* Use command - ``dotnet run``